TechGrounds-Cloud8/cloud8-yismailmo/Week_3_work/SEC07.md

 SHA-1: SHA-1 is the successor of the SHA-0 and became the most widely adopted algorithm of the SHA family.
 It produces a 160-bit (20-byte) hash value known as a message digest — typically rendered as a hexadecimal number that’s 40 digits long.
 However, it was found to be insecure and since 2010, many organizations recommended its replacement with SHA-2 algorithms.
 In 2017, all major browsers deprecated the use of SHA-1.

 SHA-2 replaced SHA-1 and became the most widely adopted hashing algorithm.
 It might be carrying the family name but SHA-2 is significantly different from its predecessor.
-The SHA-2 family consists of SIX hash functions — SHA-224, SHA-256, SHA-384, SHA-512, SHA-512/224, SHA-512/256 — with digests (hash values) that are 224, 256, 384 or 512 bits
+The SHA-2 family consists of SIX hash functions — SHA-224, SHA-256, SHA-384, SHA-512, SHA-512/224, SHA-512/256 — with digests (hash values) that are 224, 256, 384 or 512 bits.

+**Collision** is when two keys  generate an identical hash.

+**Salting** is to ensure the uniqueness of encrypted outputs, by also adding random data into the hash function.
+This approach, guarantees a unique output even when the inputs are identical.
+The u unique and random string of characters are placed in front of each password.

 Requirements
 Your Linux machine